otvam/pypeec/paper.md

 # Capabilities and Workflow

-In this paper, the release 4.18 of PyPEEC is considered.
+In this paper, the release 5.4 of PyPEEC is considered.
 PyPEEC solves 3D magnetostatic and quasi-magnetostatic problems with voxel geometries.
 An arbitrary number of conductive domains, magnetic domains (ideal and/or lossy), and sources (voltage and/or current) can be used.
-The current density, flux density, potential, loss density, and energy density are computed.
+The current density, flux density, electric potential, magnetic potential, and loss density are computed.
 The free space magnetic field (near-field) can also be computed on a point cloud.
 Additionally, the voltage, current, complex power, and impedance of the different terminals are extracted.

+![PyPEEC workflow consisting of the *mesher*, *solver*, *viewer*, and *plotter*](workflow.pdf){#fig:workflow width="100%"}

 PyPEEC is implemented in pure Python using NumPy, SciPy, Joblib, Rasterio, Shapely, Pillow, Matplotlib, and PyVista.
 The solver is able to leverage multi-core CPUs and GPUs.
-Optional HPC libraries are available for accelerating the sparse preconditioner factorization (MKL/PARDISO, UMFPACK, and PyAMG) and the FFT operations (FFTW and CuPy/CUDA).
+Optional HPC libraries are available for accelerating the sparse preconditioner factorization (MKL/PARDISO and PyAMG) and the FFT operations (FFTW, MKL/FFT, and CuPy/CUDA).
 PyPEEC can be used through an API, a command-line tool, or Jupyter notebooks.
 The package is available through the Python package index (PyPi) and the community-driven packaging for Conda (conda-forge).

-![PyPEEC workflow consisting of the *mesher*, *solver*, *viewer*, and *plotter*](workflow.pdf){#fig:workflow width="100%"}
+A Docker image with JupyterLab is also maintained.

 \autoref{fig:workflow} depicts the PyPEEC workflow.
 First the *mesher* builds the geometry (from vector shapes, STL files, PNG files, or GERBER files), performs the voxelization, and checks the validity of the discretization.
-Afterward, the *solver* creates the FFT-multiplication operators, assembles the equation systems, solves the problem, and post-processes the solution.
+Afterward, the *solver* creates the FFT-multiplication operators, assembles the equation systems, extract sparse preconditioners, solves the problem, and post-processes the solution.
 The *viewer* and the *plotter* are used to visualize the results.
+Aternatively, ParaView can be used to analyze and visualize the solutions.

 # Solver Performance